JedLeas/StockTracker/README.md

 ## Running the Application

-### Development
+### Development (HTTP)
-To run the server locally for testing:
+To run the server locally for testing over HTTP:

 ```bash
 python app.py
 ```
 The app will be accessible at `http://localhost:5000`.

-### Production
+### Production (HTTPS)
-For a production environment, use a WSGI server.
-The `wsgi.py` file serves as the entry point.
+For a production environment, it is highly recommended to use HTTPS.
+You can use **Hypercorn** to serve the application over HTTPS.

+1.  **Generate a Self-Signed Certificate:**
+    First, create a self-signed SSL certificate using OpenSSL.
+This will create `cert.pem` and `key.pem` files.
+    ```bash
+    openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365
+    ```
+    *(Note: Your browser will warn you that this certificate is not trusted.
+This is expected for a self-signed certificate.)*

+2.  **Run the Hypercorn Server:**
+    Use the following command to start the server with your new certificate.
+    ```bash
+    hypercorn --cert-file cert.pem --key-file key.pem --bind "0.0.0.0:8000" wsgi:app
+    ```
+    The application will be available at `https://localhost:8000`.

+### Alternative Production Servers (HTTP)
+If you are running behind a reverse proxy that handles HTTPS for you, you can use Waitress or Gunicorn.

 **Windows (Waitress):**
 ```bash